 These are some of the reasons why a thermal cooker is such a incredible device to have in the kitchen:

-1. Unlike conventional cooking (stovetop, slow cooker, oven, etc) it is impossible to overcook or burn your food because the liquid will not dry up in the pot.
+1. Unlike conventional cooking (stovetop, slow cooker, oven, etc) it is impossible to overcook or burn your food because liquid will not dry up with thermal cooking.

 2. No electricity is required and short cooking time on the stovetop.
 Even though a thermal cooker isn’t exactly cheap, you’ll easily recoup the cost from savings in energy.